Video interview software has been helping businesses communicate with colleagues, recruitment candidates, and sources for decades.

 There are two key factors to adhere to when hosting a town hall meeting.

 When hosting a virtual town hall, you must ensure everyone has the ability to join the meeting.
-By using group consultation rooms, users get a similar look and feel to their video interview software.
+By using remote consultation rooms, users get a similar look and feel to their video interview software.
 The joining and in-meeting experience is simple and intuitive.

 It’s also important for the meeting host to be comfortable with the conferencing software.
 Presenters will have more controls than attendees that enable different in-meeting functions.